Updated on October 3, 2024

 Kommunicate provides a no-code integration with Dialogflow.
 You can easily deploy your bot on websites, mobile apps, Facebook, or WhatsApp using Kommunicate.

-Here are the instructions to integrate Dialogflow with Kommunicate:
+Here are the steps to integrate Dialogflow with Kommunicate

 5. At the bottom of the screen, click on the ADD key button and create a key option.
 Download the JSON key